 Introduction

-European Institute for Gender Equality (EIGE) is highly committed to best practices in protecting personal data.
-Data protection is a fundamental right, protected not only by national legislation, but also by European Law.
+European Institute for Gender Equality (EIGE) is highly committed to best practices in protecting the personal data it collects and further processes.
+Data protection is a fundamental right, protected not only by national legislation, but also by European Law (for example, under Article 8(1) of the Charter of Fundamental Rights of the EU).

 What is personal data?